X08AT/airport-api-service/README.md

 ## ⚙️ Installation

-Make sure Python 3.14 and Docker are installed.
+Make sure Docker and Docker Compose are installed.

+### 🐳 Docker

 Clone the repository: